Introduction to Utilization Management

 Utilization Management Benefits and Challenges

-Since the UM process gathers copious amounts of patient and facility data, this information can be used to make connections to other support programs, such as disease management, care management, and population health programs that improve patient outcomes.
+Since the UM process gathers copious amounts of patient and facility data, this information can be used to connect to other support programs, such as disease management, care management, and population health programs, that improve patient outcomes.
 Collaboration in healthcare delivery, improved quality of care, and increased patient satisfaction are achievable outcomes.

-Most UM programs are advised by a committee of physicians and advanced practice nurses from different specialties who evaluate the appropriateness and validity of the program and who provide accountability for medical decisions (5).
-This understanding of medical necessity and the required collaboration between the healthcare team and UM team lead to improved delivery of care and patient outcomes (5).
+Most UM programs are advised by a committee of physicians and advanced practice nurses from different specialties who evaluate the program’s appropriateness and validity and provide accountability for medical decisions (5).
+This understanding of medical necessity and the required collaboration between the healthcare and UM teams leads to improved care delivery and patient outcomes (5).

-During utilization management, treatment is evaluated and approved during the prospective review or the concurrent review, which creates fewer reasons to deny claims.
+During utilization management, treatment is evaluated and approved during the prospective or concurrent review, which creates fewer reasons to deny claims.

 For example, a primary care physician informs a patient that they have a fractured tibia, which requires a referral to a surgeon.
 The patient contacts their insurance provider with this news, and the insurance provider discusses the situation with the surgeon.
 Topics explored between the surgeon and insurance provider are whether the procedure should be performed inpatient or outpatient, which pre-surgical tests can be performed, how much time the patient will require to recover, and whether this recovery requires inpatient (hospital stay) or outpatient services (physical therapy), or a combination of both (9).

-Physicians are highly motivated to try new treatments for their patients, and each of these treatments is evaluated for efficacy compared to existing options.
-Treatments that are effective are covered by insurance companies in the future whereas those that are not effective are not covered moving forward.
+Physicians are highly motivated to try new treatments for their patients, and each is evaluated for efficacy compared to existing options.
+Insurance companies cover treatments that are effective in the future, whereas those that are not effective are not covered moving forward.
 The savings that benefit all parties far outweigh the costs of the facility’s UM program (9).

 Insurance companies help to reduce healthcare costs by providing (9):